NickKarpowicz/LightwaveExplorer/README.md

 ---
 ### Installation on Mac

-The Mac version is also available [directly from the Github relases](https://github.com/NickKarpowicz/LightwaveExplorer/releases/latest/download/LightwaveExplorerMacOS.dmg).
-The first time you run it, you have to right-click (or command-click) on it and select "open".
-You have to do this because of how Apple expects developers to pay them a subscription to release applications on their platform, and I'd rather not.
-For the same reason, if you want the M1,M2,M3 .etc native version, you need to [compile it](#compiling-on-mac) on your machine using the directions below.
+Since Intel Macs are deprecated now, you'll need to [compile it](#compiling-on-mac) on your machine using the directions below.
+It's not hard, don't worry.
+I'm looking into ways that I can distribute a pre-compiled app that will run on Apple Silicon without paying them a yearly subscription (which I find offensive), so it might get easier if there's a solution.

 This version makes use of the FFTW library for Fourier transforms and is therefore released under the GNU Public License v3.

-The application bundle contains all the required files.
-If you want to edit the crystal database or default settings, open the app as a folder (right click or control-click on the app and select "show package contents") - You will find them in the Resources folder.

 ---